vasekp/genetic/README.md

 number of input register sections, bit width of one section, and number of output qubits.
 Historically also number of ancilla bits can be specified but experience has shown they are not necessary.

-This program is more involved than the previous example, featuring parallel candidate generation, code optimization where appropriate, fast random number generation, and nicer output.
-However the underlying library is shared.

 ## Example solutions